 Reviewing these documents serves a dual purpose: first, to identify existing stakeholders, resources, and system owners; and second, to provide an overview of existing policies to which the CSIRT must adhere.
 As a bonus, these documents may contain text that can be adapted when developing CSIRT policies, procedures, or documentation.
 They may also include general notification lists of organizational representatives who must be contacted during emergencies.
 Such lists may be adapted for CSIRT work and processes.

 In addition, investigate what similar organizations are doing to provide incident handling services or to organize a CSIRT.
 If you have contacts at these organizations, see if you can talk to them about how their team was formed.
-Take a look at other CSIRTs' web sites, and check their missions, charters, funding scheme, and service listing.
+Take a look at other CSIRTs' websites, and check their missions, charters, funding scheme, and service listing.
 This may give you ideas for organizing your team.
 Review any books or other publications about incident handling or CSIRTs.
-An initial list of resources can be found at the CERT CSIRT Development web page.
+An initial list of resources can be found on the CERT CSIRT Development page.

 As the information gathered brings to the forefront the incident response needs of the constituency and as you build your understanding of management expectations, you can begin to identify the key components of the CSIRT.
 This allows you to define the vision for the CSIRT and its goals and functions.
 You need both management and constituent buy-in and support of these goals and functions for the CSIRT to be successful.